In part 2 of this 2-part “Get the Look” style guide, I’ll show you how to bring a touch of Scandi style to your small bathroom, with “Lagom”.

 A mindful space

-The Lagom concept ties into the notion of mindfulness, which we feel will be a big bathroom trend in 2019.
+The Lagom concept ties into the notion of mindfulness, which is one of the big bathroom trends this year.
 Your bathroom should be a place in which you can focus on your emotional, spiritual and physical wellbeing, which is why Lagom is capturing the imagination of people right around the world.